32 Best-Ever Healthy Pizza Recipes for Weight Loss

 Crave the flavors of fall all years long?
 Well, this pie is made of a delicious rendition of pumpkin, caramelized onions, feta, and fresh mozzarella.
 If that description didn't make your mouth salivate, we're not sure what will.

 A Vegan's Deep Dish Dream

-You don't have to be in Chicago to indulge in a deep dish pizza pie!
+You don't have to be in Chicago to indulge in a deep-dish pizza pie!
 So, save the money that you would have spent on the meal at a restaurant (and arguably the plane ticket if you're out of state) and make your own in the comforts of home with this recipe.
-Be careful with your portion size, since deep dish is higher in carbs per slice than regular pizza.
-Speaking of calories, see what we deemed as 22 Foods That Are Never Worth the Calories.
+Be careful with your portion size, since deep-dish is higher in carbs per slice than regular pizza.

 Get the recipe from Vegan Richa.

 Either this blogger is a professional photographer or her pizza just naturally looks this incredible.
 We're leaning towards the latter because this pizza dishes out a classic taste that anyone can appreciate.
 With fresh mozzarella, finely grated Parmigiano Reggiano cheese, and basil leaves drizzled with olive oil, you'll feel like you're in the streets of Italy.

 Get the recipe from A Beautiful Plate.

 This blogger stays true to his name with spiralized zucchini spaghetti topping the surface of this crispy cauliflower crust pizza.
 Talk about a mouthful of alliterations!
 You'll suffice a few servings of veggies with this light dish.
 With more meals like this, i.e. where veggies substitute grains, you'll experience rapid weight loss in no time.
 Enjoy!